 70 dB or higher.
 If your hearing loss is severe (for instance, if your average hearing threshold sensitivity is 70 dB or worse, in your better ear), you can't do work that requires good hearing and good word recognition.
 This would rule out work that requires communicating with the public over the telephone or radio, or jobs that require the operation of hazardous machinery.

 In some cases, the SSA could probably still find jobs you could do where hearing isn't important.
-But if you don't have the job skills or education to do those jobs, you might be able to get disability benefits based on a "medical-vocational allowance," especially if you're 55 or older.
+But if you don't have the job skills or education to do those jobs, you may be able to get disability benefits based on a "medical-vocational allowance," especially if you're 55 or older.

 The SSA will still want to see various audiometry tests in your medical records, including pure tone, bone conduction, HINT word recognition tests, and caloric and vestibular function tests.